 Mixing Alcohol Inks Into Polymer Clay

-Instead of applying alcohol ink to the surface as with most other crafts, you can actually mix alcohol inks into polymer clay.
-I’ve written about this process in detail in my article Coloring Translucent Polymer with Alcohol Inks.
+Instead of applying alcohol ink to the surface, as with most other crafts, you can mix alcohol inks into polymer clay.
+I’ve detailed this process in my article Coloring Translucent Polymer with Alcohol Inks.
 You can use any color of polymer clay, but remember that the ink’s color will compete with the existing clay color.
-This means that it takes a lot of ink to change the color of red clay.
+This means it takes a lot of ink to change the color of red clay.
 And white clay will always be a pastel no matter how much ink you use.
 But tinting translucent polymer clay with alcohol inks is super fun because of the bright, clear, glass-like colors that you can make.

 When mixing alcohol inks into unbaked polymer clay, it’s best to apply the ink to a sheet of raw clay and let the ink dry before you try to mix it.
 It’s not strictly necessary, but it sure makes mixing a lot less messy!
 Alcohol does thin and soften the polymer clay, so do be aware that if you add very much alcohol ink, the clay can become too soft and/or sticky to work.
 It’s always better to add smaller amounts and then add more if you are sure it needs more.
 You can also tint liquid polymer clay with alcohol inks to make a tinted, translucent glaze.